 How to Travel Hassle-Free During Christmas and New Year

 Christmas is fast approaching and so is the New Year.
-It's that time of the year with an inevitable need for lots of travelling and lots of luggage carrying.
-There's a certain special joy that comes with travelling for Christmas and New Year.
-But let’s face it; it can be very stressful and annoyingly so, to travel at this time of the year.
-The real joy comes only on the other side of the journey, but it doesn't even always come, sadly.
+It's that time of the year with an inevitable need for lots of travelling around.
+And for most travellers, there's also an additional burden of excess luggage.
+Yes, there's a certain special joy that comes with travelling for Christmas and New Year.
+But let’s face it, it can also be very stressful and frustrating travelling at this time of the year, especially, if you didn't plan ahead.

-The good thing, however, is that there are a few things we can do to avoid or at least, reduce the stress associated with air travel within this period.
-Check out the following tips we've put together to help you have hassle-free travels for Christmas and New Year.
+Sometimes, the real joy of travelling during Christmas and New Year comes only on the other side of your journey, if you followed the rules.
+The good thing, however, is that there are a few things you can do to avoid or at least, reduce the stress associated with air travel within this period.
+Check out the following tips we've put together to help you travel hassle-free during the forthcoming Christmas and New Year.

 Check in Online

 The assumption here is that you have already bought your flight ticket(s) if you plan to be travelling around by air this season.
 If you haven’t, we suggest you do that as soon as possible, the sooner, the better.
 And if you have already, you can relax and enjoy the rest of the tips.

 Who wouldn't like to just walk straight into the boarding hall on arrival at the airport?
 Well, thanks to technology and innovation, we now can!
 Almost every airline around the world now offers online check-in option for their passengers.
 For me, online check-in is one of the most useful tools for air travel passengers, the only time I don’t use it is when it's not available for any reason.